MagicMirrorOrg/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `Magic Mirror` in file `MMM-RingAlarm.js`: Replace it with `MagicMirror²`.
 5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-RKI-Covid19 by fhinder](https://github.com/fhinder/MMM-RKI-Covid19)